mabel-dev/opteryx.dev/docs/contributing/topics/testing.md

 # How Opteryx is Tested

-Opteryx utilizes a number of test approaches to help ensure the system is performant, secure and correct.
-The key test harnesses which are used to test Opteryx are listed here.
+Testing in Opteryx is a cornerstone to ensure the system's performance, security, and correctness.
+This document outlines the key test harnesses used to maintain the high-quality standard of Opteryx.

 Most testing is part of the main Opteryx repository on GitHub, however, some testing is located in other respositories.